-Change the availabilityStatus attribute for the existing DocumentEntry object to Deprecated.
+Change the availabilityStatus attribute for the existing DocumentEntry object to Deprecated if the availabilityStatus is Approved..

 If Association Propagation slot is missing or has a value equaled to "yes", the Update Responder shall perform the following actions:

 Scan for existing approved HasMember Associations for the existing DocumentEntry object.
 For each HasMember Association found: